Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Single-layer shallow water

 To extend the model to the next order in Rossby, we only need to extend the order in the PV inversion.
 It is worth repeating that following the theoretical argument of \citet{WarnEtAl_95}, PV goes under no asymptotic expansion.
 The elliptic inversion problem for $\Phi^1$ is obtained from the next order of \eqref{eq:PV_expan}:

 $C_q$ is the appropriate constant that make $\Phi^1$ to have zero mean

-$\Phi^0$ and $\Phi^1$ should have zero mean for all time in the simulation to maintain mass conservation \eqref{eq:strm_expan} (assuming $\mean{h}=0$).
+$\Phi^0$ and $\Phi^1$ should have zero mean for all time in the simulation to maintain mass conservation \eqref{eq:strm_expan} (assuming {without loss of generality that} $\mean{h}=0$).
 Therefore for SWQG\pl~the $\Phi^0$ inversion \eqref{eq:zeroth_QGinvert} should use $q-\mean{q}$.
 Note that with $\beta=0$, the integral of the right-hand side is proportional to the total energy at the QG level after integration by parts

 The inversion for $F$ and $G$ is inspired by the derivation of the ``$\omega$-equation'' of shallow water where we form the imbalance equation \citep{HoskinsEtAl_78a}.
 We first write the $O(\epsilon)$ level of the shallow water system